VitoTAP/stac-catalog-builder/docs/how-to-run-stacbuilder-cli.md

   -g, --glob TEXT               glob pattern for collecting the geotiff files.
                                 Example: */*.tif
-  -c, --collection-config FILE  Configuration file for the collection --overwrite                   Replace the entire output directory when it
-                                already exists
-  -m, --max-files INTEGER       Stop processing after this maximum number of
+  -c, --collection-config FILE  Configuration file for the collection -m, --max-files INTEGER       Stop processing after this maximum number of
                                 files.
   --help                        Show this message and exit.